rthor68/VBA/excelemailcode.md

 End Sub

---generate e-mail to multiple recipients froma spreadsheet that contins some of teh addresses
+--generate e-mail to multiple recipients froma spreadsheet that contains some of the addresses

 Private Sub CommandButton72_Click()